If you bake bread in a Dutch oven it can improve the texture, oven spring and crust of your loaf.

 You can also use a casserole dish if you already have one in the cupboard.
 I use my Le Creuset, and it works well.
 The downside to this is that you don’t have the shallow pan of the Dutch oven which makes it easy to transfer your loaf from the banneton to the pan.
 With a casserole dish I recommend that you use two pieces of baking parchment to transfer your loaf onto and then lift your loaf into your dish using the paper.
 Cut off any excess paper, put the lid on and bake for twenty minutes, then remove the lid and bake for a further 20 minutes until the loaf is fully baked and golden.
 The paper will leave a ruffled edge around your loaf but this can look attractive.

 Using gastronorm pans as a Dutch oven

 If you are baking an oval shaped loaf or a loaf in a tin then using two one-third size gastronorm pans can create a good enclosed chamber to improve oven spring.
 I use the deep one (200mm) for the lid and the shallow one (65mm) to load the loaf into.
 You don’t need to preheat these before use.

 If you have a favourite type of Dutch oven please do comment below to tell others all about it.

-You can find out about how to use a dutch oven and lots more in my online bread masterclass Bread Made Easy
+You can find out about how to use a dutch oven and take a step by step approach that shows you just how easy it is to make great bread at home and fit it into your daily routine with my online bread masterclass Bread Made Easy.